AI Visibility

 • Create definitive, comprehensive pages on core topics (2,000+ words)

-• Include external citations to authoritative sources
+• Include external citations to authoritative primary sources

-• Google AI Overviews prioritize existing top-10 rankings and domain authority
+Google AI OverviewsExisting top-10 rankings and domain authoritySERP position + structured data

-Technical GEO Optimization
+Step 4: Implement Technical GEO Optimization

-Technical signals help AI engines crawl and cite your content, but they support rather than replace citation authority.
+Technical signals help AI engines crawl and cite content, but they support rather than replace citation authority.

 Checklist: